Budget AI stack14 min read

 Frequently asked questions

-Can I really build a useful AI stack for under $50 a month?
+Can I really build a useful AI stack for under $50/month in 2026?

 Yes, if you focus on one or two workflows and avoid redundant subscriptions.
-The key is buying leverage, not collecting features.
+The key is buying leverage, not collecting features, so one strong writing or reasoning tool plus one lightweight automation or research layer can be enough.

 Should I use free tools for everything at first?